Indian Arrival Day: Guyana

 In Guyana the holiday is celebrated in May commemorating the first arrival of indentured labourers from India to the country, on May 5, 1838.
 On this day, the workers arrived in Guyana to work in sugar plantations.
-Their descendants today comprise 44 percent of Guyana's population of over 750,000.
+Their descendants today comprise 44 per cent of Guyana's population of over 750,000.

 Jamaica

-In 1995, the Government of Jamaica proclaimed May 10, Indian Heritage Day, in recognition of the Indians' contribution to the social and economic development of the country.
+In 1995, the Government of Jamaica proclaimed 10 May, Indian Heritage Day, in recognition of the Indians' contribution to the social and economic development of the country.
 The arrival of the Indians more than 170 years ago is commemorated in stamps.

 Mauritius

-In Mauritius, the holiday is celebrated on November 2 to commemorate the arrival of Indian labourers.
+In Mauritius, the holiday is celebrated on 2 November to commemorate the arrival of Indian labourers.
 65.8% of the total population is of Indian origins with Mauritius being the only African country with a Hindu majority.
+This date is specifically chosen as the ship Atlas arrived in Mauritius on Sunday 2 November 1834 with the first cargo of 36 Hill Coolies or indentured labourers of the Dhangar caste, organised by the Hunter-Arbuthnot & Company.

 Saint Lucia

 The Indian Diaspora of St. Lucia, an association promoting Indo-Saint Lucian heritage, organized the first Indian Arrival Day celebrations in Saint Lucia on 6 May 2013.
 The association is campaigning for the Saint Lucian government to officially declare 6 May as Indian Arrival Day.
 Many other Caribbean nations observe Indian Arrival Day annually to commemorate the date when the first Indians arrived in their respective countries.